carib/restuck/README.md

 And when I added the binary heap data structure it got way way faster.

 #### Planned
-So, I know that this algorithm isn't returning the absolute most-efficient path from A to B. I mean, look at the second image above.
+So, I know that this algorithm isn't returning the absolute most-efficient path from P to Q. I mean, look at the second image above.
 Clearly, there are some wasted steps in there and it's crutching pretty heavily on the walls.

 Cleaning that path up is first thing on my task list.
 To start, I'll be testing a few optimizations I've read about.
 For example, [Jump Point Search](https://en.wikipedia.org/wiki/Jump_point_search) looks very promising for my needs since I don't have variable terrain costs weighing down movement.